Hamilton County Mayor's Court

 Association of Mayor's Court Clerks in Ohio - The mission of this association is to increase the knowledge and value of those employed within the state Mayor's Court system as court personnel.

-If you are currently accused of driving under the influence in Ohio and are required to appear at a Franklin County Mayor's Court, it is important that you work with a qualified criminal defense attorney.
+If you are currently accused of driving under the influence in Ohio and are required to appear at a Hamilton County Mayor's Court, it is important that you work with a qualified criminal defense attorney.
 Our attorneys have the experience representing clients in this complex environment and will bring this understanding in every aspect of your case.

-Each member of our team is passionately supportive of Franklin County residents who need legal counsel and are simply looking to be given a fair opportunity to fight their OVI allegations.
+Each member of our team is passionately supportive of Hamilton County residents who need legal counsel and are simply looking to be given a fair opportunity to fight their OVI allegations.
 Men and women have a strong legal resource in the defense lawyers at Joslyn Law Firm and can be fully confident that their best interests are the highest priority of the firm.